reese-lee/opentelemetry-demo/README.md

 1. To see how many logs your app is currently sending, use the following query in your New Relic account: `SELECT count(*) FROM Log SINCE 2 minutes ago`.
 Note down the total (hint: it's likely over 1k).
 2. In your codespace, open the following file: `src > otelcollector > otelcol-config.yml`. **Note that this is the base Collector configuration file, not the `extras` config file.**
-3. On line 39, add this configuration in the `processors` section:
+3. On line 39, add this configuration in the `processors` section (make sure it starts on the same indent as the previous line):
 ```yaml
   probabilistic_sampler:
     sampling_percentage: 15
 ```
-3. Add this sampler to your `logs` pipeline in the `services` section:
+3. In the `services` section, add the sampler to the array of processors in your `logs` pipeline.
+See the following third line (make sure you place it BEFORE the `batch` processor, because we want to sample the logs before they are batched):
 ```yaml
     logs:
       receivers: [otlp]